 A student must be enrolled full-time (12 credit hours per semester or more) at St. Bonaventure to receive institutional scholarships or grants.
-These scholarships and grants are available for undergraduate study only.
+These scholarships and grants are available for undergraduate study for up to eight semesters only.
 Funds cannot be used to cover study abroad costs or summer school costs.
 Academic scholarship and grant amounts are determined for incoming students and are renewed at the original amount each year thereafter provided the minimum cumulative GPA is met.